marabend/ccompiler/README.md

-# ccompiler
+# PeachCompiler
-A compiler for the c programming language
+A C compiler created for the how to create a C Compiler online course